jhanley634/testing-tools/problem/text/db/db_memory.md

 How would you diagnose it?
 First figure out which case you are in:

-1. You are SysAd, or
+1. You are the SysAd, or
 2. Amazon Aurora is.

 ## local admin

 You have `sudo` root access,
-and installed with `apt install postgres`.
+and installed the DB with `apt install postgres`.
 Use `ps axuww | grep postgres` to see half a dozen background daemons.
 Pick a PID, like 123, and use `ps wwup 123` to see the same thing with column headings.
-This is the identical process you would use for noticing whether any _other_ daemon was leaking memory.
+This is the identical procedure you would use for noticing whether any _other_ daemon was leaking memory.
 Output at the top of `top` can also be useful.